-What's Changing? - Creativity
+What's Changing? - Meaning

 To live content with small means; to seek elegance rather than luxury, and refinement rather than fashion; to be worthy, not respectable, and wealthy, not rich; to study hard, think quietly, talk gently, act frankly; to listen to stars and birds, to babes and sages, with open heart; to bear all cheerfully, do all bravely, await occasions, hurry never.
 In a word, to let the spiritual, unbidden and unconscious, grow up through the common.
 This is to be my symphony - William Henry Channing